Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 The EVRYSDI “Instructions for Constitution” booklet contains more detailed instructions on the preparation of the oral solution [see Instructions for Constitution].

-Caution should be exercised in the handling of EVRYSDI powder for oral solution.
+Caution should be exercised when handling EVRYSDI powder for oral solution.
 Avoid inhalation and direct contact with skin or mucous membranes with the dry powder and the constituted solution.
 If such contact occurs, wash thoroughly with soap and water; rinse eyes with water.
 Wear disposable gloves during the preparation and cleanup procedure.

 1. Gently tap the bottom of the closed glass bottle to loosen the powder.